[Rev. 5/1/2022 7:03:04 PM--2021]

 (g) Instructing the trustee;

-(h) Compelling the trustee to report information about the trust or account, to the beneficiary;
+(h) Subject to the requirements of chapter 165 of NRS, compelling the trustee to report information about the trust or account, to the beneficiary;

 (i) Granting powers to the trustee;